 3. What is the difference between remote & online courses?

 Classes that move to a remote option will be conducted synchronously, based on the class times listed in the Course Catalog in the Pacific Time Zone and will require that students log in and be virtually present for all class meetings.

 Online courses are specifically designed to be taught in a virtual setting and are asynchronous, meaning that there are no scheduled class times and therefore would be more flexible than remote class options.
-More than 30 fully online classes were scheduled to be delivered in Summer Sessions; information on these classes can be found at: summer.berkeley.edu/online.
+More than 100 fully online classes are scheduled to be delivered in Summer Sessions 2021.

 4. Whom should I contact regarding course selection?